microsoft/TemplateStudio/CONTRIBUTING.md

 Replace `<VSInstance>` with the folder name returned by `ls $Env:LOCALAPPDATA/Microsoft/VisualStudio/*.*`.
 This should return a folder with an `-Exp` suffix and a folder without that suffix.
 Set `<VSInstance>` to the unsuffixed name (e.g. `17.0_a0adeae7`).

+If this doesn't work, uninstalling and reinstalling Visual Studio will always return you to a working state.

 ## Filing a pull request

 All contributions are expected to be reviewed and merged via pull requests into the main branch.